-No, we’re not saying that you have to be on top of your roof.
-However, get your binoculars and try to check if some parts need repair.
+No, we're not saying that you have to be on top of your roof.
+However, get your binoculars and try to check if some parts of your residential or commercial metal roofing need repair.
 Do you notice any shingle-shift?
 Or do the fasteners need some replacing?
-Likewise, are there any missing shingles or cracked ones, or probably nail-pops?
+Likewise, are there any missing roofing shingles or cracked ones, or probably nail-pops?
 Better check those out.

 - Exterior Walls

 Whether you have brick siding, wood, or stucco, it's important that you look for troubled spots, especially near the gutter downspouts and under eaves.
 If there are water stains, then it can be an indication that the gutters are failing to catch the roof runoff.
 On the other hand, in case your siding is made up of wood, then check the openings and check the damaged areas or if the knots have popped out.

 - Give Your Chimney Some Attention

 If the property you own has a masonry chimney, then we do advise a closer look at the stones or bricks.
 Check if there are plants growing on them or if they have already fallen out.
 If any of these two can be observed, then it's a clear warning sign of water infiltration.
 Aside from that, also look to see if there are white calcium-like deposits.
 This could indicate that the masonry joints aren't capable of repelling the water anymore.
 You have to reseal masonry using a clear, water-resistant barrier.
 Simply brush it on, and let the masonry joints absorb the sealant for about 15 minutes.

 - Check the Windows

 It's important that there isn’t any leakage around the windows because this would affect the temperature inside your house.
 So, make it a point that you check if the weather stripping and caulking you placed before are still in its place and intact.
 According to experts, the best defense against water and air is a tight seal.
 That means that if you have ever encountered condensation on glass on double windows during winter months, then your weather seal have been compromised and you need to resolve this right away.